guertinlab/Nascent_RNA_Methods/README.md

 The equation accounts for all upstream processing steps.

-Over 10 milion concordantly aligned reads is typically sufficient if you have 3 or more replicates and a genome the size/gene density of the human genome.
+Over 10 milion concordantly aligned reads is sufficient for differential expression if you have 3 or more replicates and a genome the size/gene density of the human genome; higher sequencing depth is required for regulatory element identification or using data drivenapproaches to define gene annotations.

 \scriptsize